Skip to content

 4. Check the header readout for the current direction (RX or TX), RMS level in dBFS, and peak level in dBFS.

-5. If no audio has arrived within one second, the display shows a "no RX audio" or "no TX audio" placeholder instead of an empty trace.
+5. If no audio has arrived within one second, the display shows a placeholder message instead of an empty trace.
+For the RX path, the message reads "no RX audio".
+For the TX path, it reads "no TX audio".

 7. In the settings drawer, use the View combo box to choose a visualization: Scope, Envelope, History, or Bands.
 The default is Scope.